heptarch/heptarch.github.io/drafts/open.md

 <div style="background-color: #212433 ; padding: 20px; border: 0px solid
 grey; line-height:1.5; border-radius: 15px">
 Invent a complexity measure for graphs.
-Prove some results about it and compute it for one or two examples.
+Prove some nontrivial results about it and compute it for one or two examples.
 </div>

 As opposed to the standard style of question—implement Ford-Fulkerson on this graph, prove this result about chromatic number, and so on—it felt like I could take the gloves off.